-FasterHouse has been through every market condition and has helped countless seniors sell their homes fast so they can get on with the next chapter of their lives.
+FasterHouse has been through every market condition and has helped countless seniors selling their homes fast so they can get on with the next chapter of their lives.
 We’ve learned what works best when selling and buying a house in these situations through hard-won experience and countless conversations with seniors and their loved ones involved in the home-selling process.

 Consider listing your house as-is for cash if you don’t want to wait for a traditional sale’s lengthy timeline.